SWIFTSIM/SWIFT/doc/RTD/source/AnalysisTools/index.rst

 For more details on the scripts as well as further options, look at the documentation at the top of the individual scripts and call them with the ``-h`` flag.

+Task data is also dumped when using MPI and the tasks above can be used on that as well, some offer the ability to process all ranks, and others to select individual ranks.

+It is also possible to process a complete run of task data from all the available steps using the ``process_plot_tasks`` and ``process_plot_tasks_MPI`` scripts, as appropriate, these have two arguments, the number of concurrent processes to use and a time limit.
+Concurrent processes are useful to speed up the analysis of a lot of task data and a consistent time limit so that comparisons across plots is easy.
+The results can be viewed in a single HTML document.